Delivering the latest news about cars & Collecting reviews from the famous car experts for you.

 The Toyota Land cruiser is the four wheel drive of choice for a lot of people, especially those with large families.
 It is a very capable car capable of traversing some of the most rugged terrain.
 With seating capacity of 8 people it makes an excellent getaway machine for large families who like to adventure in remote areas.

 The 80 series has built a reputation as one of the best value and capable four wheel drives on the second hand market.
 The Turbo Diesel GXL is very sought after and has held it’s value over the years.
 The diesel model is ideal for towing or driving up the beach in soft sand.
 The powerful engine gives plenty of power down low to get through areas where most other four wheel drive may struggle.
+They also come in a luxury version built by Lexus.
+The Lexus 470 is a top of the range vehicle with plush carpet and all the electronics you will ever need.

 Ask a carpet cleaner what the best vehicle is for their business, well depending on who you ask, you will get a number of different opinions.
 It’s well worth considering all the options before you dive in and buy a Carpet Cleaning van.
 You will have to consider the type of jobs you will be doing.
 Will you be doing Commercial carpet cleaning, or just bond cleaning and home carpet cleaning?